Book your place

-All classes are conducted in English.
-If English isn't a students' first language they must provide evidence at enrolment of the following:
+All classes are taught in English.
+If English isn't your first language you must provide evidence at enrolment of the following:

 We look for:

 All applicants for this course will be invited for interview and should bring their portfolio.

 Applicants will be seen by a team of Fine Art tutors from Painting, Print and Time-Based Media and Sculpture.